 CORPORATE POLICIES & ESG COMMITMENTS

-In line with the Board’s stance to maintain high ethical standards which are integral to our corporate identity and business, CDL has the following corporate policies and guidelines in place, which are publicly available on our corporate website (www.cdl.com.sg) and our Intranet.
+In line with the Board’s stance to maintain high ethical standards that are integral to our corporate identity and business, CDL has the following corporate policies and guidelines in place.
+These are also available on our corporate website (www.cdl.com.sg) and our Intranet.

 As part of CDL’s corporate governance process, all corporate policies are reviewed and approved by our Board of Directors and/or the relevant board committees or the Senior Management.

-The policies have been disseminated to employees of CDL’s key subsidiaries, where applicable.
+The policies have been disseminated to employees of CDL’s key subsidiaries, where necessary.
 To facilitate the understanding of domestic workforce in our overseas subsidiaries, the policies are also translated into local languages, where necessary.

 - Investor Relations Policy

 - Whistle-blowing Policy

 - Competition Policy

 - Anti-Money Laundering and Counter Financing Terrorism Policy

 - Crisis Management Protocol